erigontech/silkrpc/tests/integration/README.md

 ### Skipped tests reasons
 ```
+debug_traceCall:            gasCost is not alligned between Silk and RPCDaemon for CALL/DELEGATE call temporary patch to RPCdaemon not cover all cases
 erigon_getBlockByTimestamp: RPCdaemon contains always chainId even if not valid and doesn't contain accessList
                             if empty.
 Both seems errors
 eth_getBlockByHash:         RPCdaemon contains always chainId even if not valid.
 Seems wrong